luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 When we get the `!` token, we will wrap the expression that we have into a new AstExprNonNilAssertion node.

+An error is generated when the type of expression node this is one of the following:
+* AstExprConstantBool
+* AstExprConstantNumber
+* AstExprConstantString
+* AstExprFunction
+* AstExprTable

 This operator doesn't have any impact on the run-time behavior of the program, it will only affect the type of the expression in the typechecker.

 ---